Buayy-BEE

 Geese, “Cobra” | Getting Killed, 2025

-It’s on that album’s “Cobra,” however, that “baby” becomes part of a sweet beat, a song of love and sex and shame and fear and really knowing someone (maybe?), a Sunday song that you might shuffle to in your apartment with your lover.
-There are eight low, sweetly enunciated “babies” in it, but it’s at :50, when Winter sings/croons/moans a teasing and slightly acidic, “Buayy-BEE, you should be ashamed,” that we appreciate this young musician’s broad, odd, talent-addled voice and lyricism … and feel a certain elation over what he and his bandmates will come up with next.
+It’s on that album’s “Cobra,” however, that “baby” becomes part of the foundational beat in a song of love and sex and shame and fear and really knowing someone (maybe?), a Sunday song that you might shuffle to in your apartment with your lover.
+There are eight “babies” — some playfully low, almost-Elvis-like — in it, but it’s at :50, when Winter sings/croons/moans a teasing and slightly acidic, “Buayy-BEE, you should be ashamed,” that we appreciate this young musician’s broad, odd, talent-addled voice and lyricism … and feel a certain elation over what he and his bandmates will come up with next.